Skip to main content

 For families new to Financial Aid and the FAFSA application, we encourage you to register for one of the Financial Aid Workshops available later this Fall.
 Please register here to secure your attendance!

-A contributor (a new term for the 2024-25 FAFSA) is anyone who is required to provide information on a student's FAFSA (such as a parent, step-parent, or student's spouse).
+A contributor is anyone who is required to provide information on a student's FAFSA (such as a parent, step-parent, or student's spouse).
 A Student's or parent's answers on the FAFSA will determine which contributors need to provide information.

 Contributors will receive an email informing them if they need to provide information based on the email address the applicant provides and will need to log in using their own Federal Student Aid (FSA) ID.
 If they do not already have an FSA ID they will need to create one.